9 Sights in Hoorn, Netherlands (with Map and Images)

 Jan Pieterszoon Coen

-The image of Jan Pieterszoon Coen is a statue on the square de Roode Stone in the North Dutch city of Horn of the Allehem-born VOC governor Jan Pieterszoon Coen.
-The image, by visual artist Ferdinand Leenhoff, has been around since 1893 and has been a national monument since 1965.
+The statue of Jan Pieterszoon Coen is a statue of the VOC governor Jan Pieterszoon Coen, who was born here.
+The statue, designed by visual artist Ferdinand Leenhoff, has been there since 1893 and has been a national monument since 1965.

 Wikipedia: Standbeeld van Jan Pieterszoon Coen (NL)